EthanFitzpatrick0/StreamerBot/README.md

 ## Usage

 Honestly, I wasn't planning on having anyone else use it at this point.
 I'm mostly trying to keep up my programming skills while looking for a job.
-But I noticed that I've had git clones in the last few days, so I might as well make some sort of a guide on how to use this mess that I wrote.
+But I noticed that I've had git clones in the last few days, so I might as well make some sort of a guide.
 After all, why make something if no one else can use it?

 1) Put videos that need to be transcribed under StreamerBot\Twitch_VODs\streamer where "streamer" is the name of the streamer whose videos you intend to transcribe.
 2) Run Transcribe.py with Python3 with the streamer's name as an argument, e.g.